NikolasKotsikos/tabletopready/README.md

     - Clear interactive buttons used for a effortless user journey.

 - **Forms**
-  - Forms used for profile, add and edit miniature, army and game system pages.
+  - Forms used for profile, checkout, add and edit miniature, army and game system pages.

 - **Card Previews**
   - Used to display gallery items and miniatures in the shop.